miraytopal/Customer-Segmentation-using-RFM-Analysis/README.md

 ✔️ ***In this repo, we'll follow these steps:***

-- Calculating Receny, Frequency, Monetary values,
+- Calculating Recency, Frequency, Monetary values,
 - Defining RFM scores,
 - Sort into groups according to RFM scores,
 - Personalize marketing strategies for relevant segments